nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 less -S $RESDIR/PANY.thetas.idx.pestPG
 ```
 There are 14 tab-delimited fields.
 The first 3 columns provide information about the coordinates of the genomic region (window) that the statistic values are for.
 In this instance
-these coordinates specify the entire chromosome (chr24) since we did not give any window information to `thetaStat`.
+these coordinates specify the entire chromosome (Mme_chr24:2558528-4558528) since we did not give any window information to `thetaStat`.
 The next five columns
 give different estimates of theta, followed by five columns with different neutrality statistics calculated from the theta estimates.
 The last column is the number of sites with data that were
 used in calculating the statistics for the given region.
 More information about the output can be found [here](http://www.popgen.dk/angsd/index.php/Thetas,Tajima,Neutrality_tests).

 **QUESTION**
-What are the per site estimates of Watterson's theta and nucleotide diversity for chromosome chr24?
+What are the per site estimates of Watterson's theta and nucleotide diversity for Mme_chr24:2558528-4558528?
 What is the estimate of
 Tajima's D for this region?

 <details>